 Urban sociology at the University of Amsterdam addresses the fundamentals of urban inequality, justice and politics through a close engagement with a diversity of publics: city residents and politicians, workers and entrepreneurs, bus drivers and drug users, and many more.
-Direct contact, observation, casual conversation and pre-arranged interviews, mental maps and auto-ethnography are some typical actions that our students do and skills they use when researching.
+Direct contact, observation, casual conversation and pre-arranged interviews, mental maps and auto-ethnography are some typical actions that our students take and skills they use when researching.
 The program combines the knowledge acquired in the classroom with its practical application during the research period and the internship work.
-The program is intense and rigorous, and requires a good amount of independent work.
+It is intense and rigorous, and requires a good amount of independent work.
 Students are drawn from a variety of fields in social sciences, but are expected to have an experience of conducting a socio-scientific research.

 The Urban Sociology track offers a strong grounding in sociological thought and produces students who are able to:

 You are provided the theoretical tools to understand how large cities operate in a global world, the factors that make some cities more successful than others, the driving forces behind urban conflicts, the policy instruments available to address pressing urban problems, and the role of civil society organisations in ameliorating the lives of urban residents.